 Both Conrad and Michelle dealt with depression.
-Michelle had also struggled with an eating disorder.
-Conrad had also tried to kill himself once in October 2012 after his parents’ divorce.
-While Michelle tried to help him through it and discouraged him from taking such a drastic step again for many months, something changed in the two weeks before Conrad died.
-He was found dead in his pickup truck on July 13, 2014, parked at a local grocery store.
-The cause of death was carbon monoxide inhalation.
+Michelle also struggled with an eating disorder, whereas Conrad had once tried to kill himself in October 2012 after his parents’ divorce.
+While Michelle tried her best to help him through it by discouraging him from taking such a drastic step again for many months, something changed in the two weeks before his passing.
+After all, he was found dead in his pickup truck on July 13, 2014, parked at a local grocery store, with the cause being deliberate carbon monoxide inhalation.

-Michelle, then 17 years old, also told other friends that she was on the phone with Conrad during his final moments.
-With this information coming to light, Michelle was charged with involuntary manslaughter.
-The prosecution pointed to the dozens of text messages she sent to Conrad urging him to kill himself.
-The defense had an expert testify that Michelle’s antidepressant medication affected how she thought about the best way to help Conrad.
+Michelle, then 17, had even told other friends that she was on the phone with Conrad during his final moments.
+With all this, she was charged with involuntary manslaughter.
+During her bench trial, the prosecution’s main argument by pinpointing the dozens of unsettling text messages she’d sent was coercion.
+On the other hand, the defense had an expert who testified that Michelle’s antidepressant medication affected the way she thought about what would be the best approach to help Conrad.

 Where is Michelle Carter Now?